Jan van Riebeeck: Employment in the VOC

-Van Riebeeck was requested by the Dutch East India Company to undertake the command of the initial Dutch settlement in the future South Africa and departed from Texel on 24 December 1651.
+Van Riebeeck was requested by the Dutch East India Company to take command of the initial Dutch settlement in what would become South Africa and departed from Texel on 24 December 1651.
 He landed two ships (The Drommedaris and Goede Hoope) in Table Bay, at the future Cape Town site on 6 April 1652, and a third ship, the Reijger, on 7 April 1652.
 He was accompanied by 82 men and 8 women, including his wife Maria.
 The fleet originally included five ships, but the Walvis and the Oliphant arrived late, having had 130 burials at sea.

 Van Riebeeck immediately commenced fortifying a settlement as a way station for the VOC trade route between the Netherlands and the East Indies.
 The primary purpose of this way station was to provide fresh provisions for the VOC fleets sailing between the Dutch Republic and Batavia, as deaths en route were very high.